-Over the past two decades, billions have been spent on attempts to create a modern and fair welfare system.
+Over the past 2 decades, billions have been spent on attempts to create a modern and fair welfare system.

 Despite this, all have failed in their ambitions.